-- Attach the walking foot. - For details, refer to "Using the optional walking foot" (page 38). - Select stitch or so selecting stitching (page 58). - Place one hand on each side of the presser foot, and then evenly stretch the fabric while sewing.
+- For details, refer to "Using the optional walking foot" (page 44). - Select a stitch. - For details, refer to "Selecting stitching" (page 66). - Place one hand on each side of the presser foot, and then evenly stretch the fabric while sewing.